When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • Signs of bleeding from the upper digestive tract (vomiting with blood, loss of consciousness, characteristic stool - melena);

-• Signs of poor food passage when swallowing;
+• Signs of poor passage of food when swallowing;

 • Suspicion of an oncological process (anemia, weight loss, lack of appetite);

-• Diseases of other organs of the gastrointestinal tract, in which it is necessary to know the state of the gastric mucosa (for example, acute pancreatitis).
+• Diseases of other organs of the gastrointestinal tract, in which it is necessary to know the condition of the gastric mucosa (for example, acute pancreatitis).

-Contraindications for performing gastroscopy depend on the order in which the study is performed.
-With emergency gastroscopy (for example, with profuse bleeding), there are practically no contraindications, and it can be performed even in a patient with acute myocardial infarction.
+Contraindications to gastroscopy depend on the order in which the study is performed.
+In case of emergency gastroscopy (for example, heavy bleeding) there are practically no contraindications, and it can be performed even in a patient with acute myocardial infarction.

 • Severe cardiovascular failure, acute myocardial infarction;